 Similar to the straw method, just slip your necklace or bracelet through the toilet paper roll and clasp it on the outside.
 This method works great if your necklace or bracelet is on the chunky side or if you want to pack several jewelry pieces together.
 For longer chain necklaces, you can use paper towel rolls.

 This is one of the best ways to pack jewelry for moving.
 An egg carton works great for moving necklaces, completely tangle-free.
 Just string the sides of your necklace through the holes in the top of the egg carton, clasp the chain there, and keep the rest of the necklace inside the egg carton.
 Then you can wrap the whole thing in paper or bubble wrap, and you’re set!
-The best part is that you can do multiple necklaces in one cart without fear of the chains getting tangled.
+The best part is that you can do multiple necklaces in one carton without fear of the chains getting tangled.

 Plastic kitchen wrap

-If your jewelry is already organized neatly in a tray or bowl, you can simply stretch some resealable kitchen wrap, such as saran wrap, across and around the container.
+If your jewelry is already organized neatly in a tray or bowl, you can simply stretch some resealable kitchen wrap, such as Saran Wrap, across and around the container.
 Once you arrive in your new home, unpacking will be as simple as taking off the plastic wrap and setting the jewelry organizers wherever you want!

 Buttons are a simple, cheap way to pack earrings securely.
 Just stick the earring post through the buttonhole and place the earring back on the other side of the button.
 This is a great way to keep pairs of earrings organized.